mainsail-crew/MainsailOS/site/docs/configuration.md

 ### Update

-Now we've got that out of the way, please go ahead and update everything to the latest version.
+Now that we've gotten that out of the way, please go ahead and update everything to the latest version, starting with the `RatOS` package.

 ## Tuning

 When you've verified that everything works, and you have your [slicer configured](slicers) to use the `START_PRINT` and `END_PRINT` macros, you can now start tuning.
 Refer to the klipper documentation for [PID Tuning](https://www.klipper3d.org/Config_checks.html#calibrate-pid-settings), [Pressure Advance tuning](https://www.klipper3d.org/Pressure_Advance.html), [manual Input Shaper calibration](https://www.klipper3d.org/Resonance_Compensation.html) or [automatic Input Shaper calibration via an ADXL345](https://www.klipper3d.org/Measuring_Resonances.html), and [Skew Correction](https://www.klipper3d.org/Skew_Correction.html) respectively.

 :::info Using an accelerometer (ADXL345)
-See the wiring diagram for you board on how to connect your ADXL345, RatOS primarily uses an SPI connection on the MCU itself instead of the RPi, for ease of use.
+See the wiring diagram for your board on how to connect your ADXL345, RatOS primarily uses an SPI connection on the MCU itself instead of the RPi, for ease of use.
 Some printers may require more than one ADXL345, and in that case a config for the ADXL345 connected to the Raspberry Pi is also available.

 If you want to use an ADXL345 for automatic input shaper calibration, all the software you need is already preinstalled on the pi, you just need to wire and map the pins for your ADXL345, and you're good to go.